The Hiring Line:

 “I just met with C. this week for the first time yesterday and found out he’s been a busy guy!

-He had a series of interviews over the last two weeks with one company with the last interview on Friday, resulting in an offer for a Director of IT role.
+He had a series of interviews over the last two weeks with one company with the last interview on Friday.
+The result in an offer for a Director of IT role.

 Excellent pivot and improv, Lori!

-- Lori’s client K. met with the President Monday for a company that provides diverse bakery solutions, had a tour and meetings with the VP Ops and CFO on Wednesday.
-Initially, this wasn’t a role she was keenly interested in pursuing, but the more she learns, and the more they talk to her about it, the more she is beginning to advance in the interview process and warm up to the idea of it!
+- Lori’s client K. met with the President Monday for a company that provides diverse bakery solutions.
+She had a tour and meetings with the VP Ops and CFO on Wednesday.
+Initially, this wasn’t a role she was keenly interested in pursuing.
+However, the more she learns, and the more they talk to her about it, the more she is beginning to advance in the interview process and warm up to the idea of it!